dboemer/object-detection-project/README.md

 #### Cross validation

 The data split was already provided in the folders `data/train` and `data/val` with respectively 86 and 10 files, i.e., a 86/96 = 90% training data / 10% validation data split.
-According to the general guidelines in this course (80-90% / 10-20%), this a reasonable split.
+According to the general guidelines in this course (80-90% / 10-20%), this is a reasonable split.
 It is assumed that the files have been shuffled randomly to have the same underlying distributions in both data sets.
 This assumption could be tested by reiterating the previous analysis for the files in `data/val`.
 This is not done here due to the instability of the work environement and the preselection of the data, as explained earlier.

 ### Training